Riverside Truck Accident Lawyer

-4. We understand how to conduct truck accident investigations and collect evidence from different (often unwilling) parties.
+4. We understand how to conduct commercial and owner-operator type accident investigations and collect evidence from different (often unwilling) parties.

 5. We understand how to bargain with multiple insurance carriers.

-6. We know how to litigate truck accident claims.
+6. We know how to litigate big rig and other high-Dollar accident claims.

 Have you handled any cases that are similar to mine?

 Yes, our lead trial attorney Derek Pakiz has handled numerous truck accident cases identical to yours.
 He has extensive experience in this area of the law and has successfully represented individuals who have sustained severe injuries.
 He has an in-depth knowledge of the appropriate California laws and regulations and is able to construct a compelling argument on your side.
 We are convinced that we can secure you the appropriate recompense.